Canon imagePROGRAF PRO-310 Printer Review

 TouchscreenNo

 The Canon PIXMA PRO-310 has a great display.
-Everything shown on the display is easy to see despite the screen's relatively small size.
+Everything displayed on the screen is easy to see, despite its relatively small size.
 The panel is in a fixed position, with no tilt or swivel adjustment, but visibility is good from the sides, above, and below.
 The interface is user-friendly and responsive to inputs.

 Cartridge